fbpx

 “I can make the sky any color you choose.” — James Turrell

-Thirty years in the making, James Turrell’s largest free-standing circular Skyspace — titled C.A.V.U. — is now open on the MASS MoCA campus.
-Measuring 40 feet in diameter and 40 feet high, this repurposed concrete water tank transforms into one of Turrell’s signature immersive light installations, carving out a small piece of the sky and framing it as a canvas with infinite depth.
+Thirty years in the making, James Turrell’s largest free-standing circular Skyspace — titled C.A.V.U. — measures 40 feet in diameter and 40 feet high.
+This repurposed concrete water tank transforms into one of Turrell’s signature immersive light installations, carving out a small piece of the sky and framing it as a canvas with infinite depth.
 C.A.V.U. joins the exhibition Into the Light, a long-term retrospective of Turrell’s work that currently includes nine light installations, making MASS MoCA the only North American institution offering a comprehensive overview of the artist’s career.

 C.A.V.U. is open during museum hours with no reservations required.
 During mid-day, the dome will be sealed and the space will be transformed into a tightly-controlled multisensory environment, with light projected across the cylindrical interior walls and domed ceiling, and sound altered by the contours of the architecture.

-Limited Friday and Sunday reservations for James Turrell: C.A.V.U.
-(Skyspace) at dusk are available on a rolling basis.
-Please note, C.A.V.U. is also open during museum hours with no reservations required.
-We are currently not offering dawn viewings.
+Limited reservations for James Turrell: C.A.V.U.
+(Skyspace) at dawn and dusk are available on a rolling basis.
+C.A.V.U. is also open during museum hours with no reservations required.

 About C.A.V.U. at Dusk